Mohiit70/SafeKey/README.md

 SafeKey is a secure and user-friendly Password Generator web application that allows users to generate strong and unique passwords for their online accounts.

+This project was developed as a submission for "Hacks for Hackers" an MLH-affiliated hackathon

 <p align="center">
   <img src="graphic designer.png" alt="Animated GIF">
 </p>